bsehgal17/Lower-Body-Pose-Estimation-for-Human-Motion-Analysis/Analysis scripts/README_MODULAR.md

-# Analysis System - Enhanced Architecture
+# Modular Analysis System - Enhanced Architecture

-This directory contains a highly componentized analysis system for pose estimation data analysis with each functionality in its own dedicated module.
+This directory contains a highly modular, separated analysis system for pose estimation data analysis with each functionality in its own dedicated module.

-## 🏗️ Component-Based Architecture
+## 🏗️ New Modular Architecture

 ### Core Components (`core/`)